Nate Lowe Preview, Player Props: Rangers vs. Mets

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .372 this season while batting .282 with 72 walks and 78 runs scored.

-- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 13th and he is 62nd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 13th, and he is 62nd in the league in slugging.

-- Lowe will look to extend his 10-game hitting streak.
-He's batting .333 during his last games.
+- Lowe is batting .350 during his last outings and is on an 11-game hitting streak.

-- In 49 games this year (37.7%), Lowe has picked up an RBI, and in 18 of those games (13.8%) he had more than one.
+- Lowe has driven in a run in 49 games this year (37.4%), including 18 games with more than one RBI (13.7%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.